aj-in/Data-Engineering-End--To-End/README.md

 Execution:

-Running this code on your machine would require significant conficuration so I am attaching a few of the screenshots of how the execution should look like
+Running this code on your machine would require significant configuration so I am attaching a few screenshots of how the execution should look like

 <b>All of the resources created in Microsoft Azure </b>